Dua Lipa Wears Knitted Bandeau Top & Beanie For Latest Instagram Upload

 “Can you stop serving for once, you’re killing me here,” a fourth admirer commented.

 Wowing her huge social media following is nothing new for Lipa.
 The “New Rules” hitmaker graced the cover of the Sunday Times Culture magazine and was captured in front of another backdrop of the sky in a green bandeau top.
 As previously reported by The Inquisitr, she paired the look with high-waisted black leather pants and heels.
 Lipa wore half her blond and brunette hair up and left the rest down.
 She opted for long, pointy acrylic nails with white tips and applied a bold red lip for the issue.
-Unspursingly, the singing sensation’s upload gathered in more than 1.5 million likes in under 24 hours of posting.
+Unsurprisingly, the singing sensation’s upload pulled in more than 1.5 million likes in under 24 hours of posting.